qubitwoody/documentation/README.md

-# PLURA Installation Documentation on Rocky Linux 8
+# Installing PLURA on Rocky Linux 8